python/typing/docs/spec/enums.rst

     reveal_type(Color["RED"])  # Revealed type is 'Literal[Color.RED]' (or 'Color')
     reveal_type(Color(3))  # Revealed type is 'Literal[Color.BLUE]' (or 'Color')

-Calling an enum class does not invoke its constructor, as is normal in most Python classes.
-The defined ``__new__`` method of an enum class is replaced with a custom implementation that performs a value-based lookup of an enum member.
+Unlike most Python classes, Calling an enum class does not invoke its constructor.
+Instead, the call performs a value-based lookup of an enum member.

 An Enum class with one or more defined members cannot be subclassed.
 They are implicitly "final".
 Type checkers should enforce this::